UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - Implement class-conditional generation (label embeddings)
 - Understand and implement classifier-free guidance (CFG)
 - Build the foundation for text-to-image (using CLIP)

-### Checkpoint Question
-"Classifier-free guidance interpolates between conditional and unconditional predictions.
-Why does increasing the guidance scale improve sample quality but reduce diversity?"

-### Stretch Goals
-- Replace class labels with CLIP text embeddings for true text-to-image (small scale)
-- Implement classifier guidance (the older approach) and compare
-- Visualize how guidance scale affects the noise prediction direction

-### Common Pitfalls
-- Forgetting to randomly drop the conditioning during training — without this, CFG won't work
-- Using the wrong sign on the CFG formula
-- Overly high guidance scales producing oversaturated, artifact-heavy images

 ---